Designing our Digital Futures: Challenging Current Assumptions and Envisioning the Future of IS Design and Development

 Potential topics

-• The role of emerging technologies in shaping the future of IS design: Emerging computing paradigms such as artificial intelligence, blockchain, and quantum computing are now reshaping design and development processes.
+• The role of emerging technologies in shaping the future of IS design: AI, blockchain, and quantum computing

-• The limits of current design and development methods: As technology rapidly evolves, one would expect that the methods for designing and developing would also advance.
+• The limits of current design and development methods: continuous development and DevOps

 Associate editors